PervasiveWellbeingTech/inquire-web-backend/raw_preprocessing/README.md

 # LJ Preprocessing
-This is code for loading the LiveJournal dump into a PostgreSQL DB.
+This is code for loading the LiveJournal dump, converting it into JSON format, and importing it into a PostgreSQL DB.